Easing orgasms for women

 Dear Looking for Pleasure,

-Pressing and rubbing the clitoris can lead to many pleasurable sensations: pelvic fullness, bodily tension, tingly sensations, earth-shattering shakes, and more.
+Pressing and rubbing the clitoris and various other parts of your body can lead to many pleasurable sensations: pelvic fullness, bodily tension, tingly sensations, earth-shattering shakes, and more.
 An orgasm is the point at which all the tension is suddenly released in a series of involuntary and pleasurable muscular contractions.
 For women, these contractions can be felt in a variety of places, including the vagina, uterus, and/or rectum.
-Orgasms can be mild, intense, ecstatic, or sensuous, depending on the woman, the environment, the moment, the type of stimulation, her partner…the list goes on and on.
+Orgasms can be mild, intense, ecstatic, or sensuous, depending on the woman, the environment, the moment, the type of stimulation… the list goes on and on.

 Many women find it difficult to have an orgasm, either alone or with a partner.
 Lack of information, shame about touching one's own body, and/or unknown fears are only a few factors that may prevent women from learning how to orgasm.
 The following are common barriers that women experience when trying to achieve an orgasm: